ukparliament/procedure-parsing/public/comments/parliamentary_procedure.rb.md

             GROUP BY hs.id
           ) lords_step
           ON s.id = lords_step.step_id
-        /* ... we want to get a count of the number of work packages subject to this procedure and where this step has been actualised. */
+          /* We want to get a count of the number of concluded work packages subject to this procedure where this step has been actualised. */
-        /* We left join because we want to include zero counts for work packages where this step has not been actualised. */ LEFT JOIN
+          /* We left join because we want to include zero counts for work packages where this step has not been actualised. */
+        LEFT JOIN
           (
             SELECT COUNT(bi.work_package_id) as work_package_count, a.step_id